smartdevicelink/sdl_evolution/proposals/0299-Avoid-Deadlock.md

 To avoid the deadlock, it is desirable to add a mechanism where the negotiated RPC spec version is judged by the iOS library and stops Audio Streaming when the app on the mobile device side moves to BACKGROUND.

 ## Proposed solution
 The negotiated RPC spec version and the manufacturer name are checked by the iOS library, when the app on the mobile device side moves to BACKGROUND.
-If the negotiated RPC spec version is 4.5.2 (Mobile API v4.5.1)  or older and the manufacturer name is not `Ford`, then Audio Streaming is stopped.
+If the negotiated RPC spec version is 4.5.1 (used in SDL Core v4.5.2)  or older and the manufacturer name is not `Ford`, then Audio Streaming is stopped.

 ## Potential downsides
 None